yitzchak/common-lisp-jupyter/README.md

 - Automatic detection of prompts on `*query-io*` and use `input_request` message to facilitate responses.

-- Handles COMM message handling and registration.
+- COMM message handling and registration.

-- Lisp interface to core IPython widgets are included in the `jupyter-widgets` package.
+- Lisp interface to core IPython widgets is included in the `jupyter-widgets` package.

 ## Installation